MoFEM/mofem-cephas/jupyter/skel/install_from_source_release.md

     name: python3
 ---

+This notebook is for installing a Release version of what you might have changed during your exercises with debugging.

-This notebook assumes that you have already run install_from_source_debug.md
+> Do not run this notebook if you have not run install_from_source_Debug

 Print User Id